BesnikShala/Milestone-project-1/README.md

 The website has been tested on both desk top and various virtual simulations of devices ranging from mobile phones to laptops and tablets via Chrome Developer Tools.
 No bugs or errors found.

 Browsers tests include Google Chrome and Safari.

+## Known Bugs and Problems Incurred

+- After implementing AOS Animate on Scroll, there was an issue with overflow on section tags.
+On mobile view there would be a visible gap on the right hand side of the page.
+This was fixed by using a class to certain sections with overflow hidden.

 ## Deployment